danielle-askew/School_District_Analysis/README.md

 # School_District_Analysis
 Overview of the school district analysis:

 For this challenge we assisted Maria by analyzing student and school data.
 Through  this we can help inform the school district on school budgets and their priorities.
-The school district wanted to break down the folling items:
+The school district wanted to break down the following items:
 * A high-level snapshot of the district's key metrics
 * An overview of the key metrics for each school
-* Visual aids, including tables depicting the following metrics:
+* Tables depicting the following metrics:
   * Top 5 and bottom 5 performing schools, based on the overall passing rate
   * The average math score received by students in each grade level at each school
   * The average reading score received by students in each grade level at each school